qlik-oss/mira/README.md

 ## Discovery

-Engine discovery in Mira is based on labels.
-Mira assumes that Engine containers are labeled according a specific scheme.
+Engine discovery in Mira is based on labeling.
+Mira assumes that Engine container according some simple rules.
 Engines that are not labeled, will not be discovered and returned by Mira.
 Depending on which operation mode Mira runs in (see below) the entities that need to be labeled differs.
 Since the supported orchestration platforms have similar support, this does not vary too much and it should be fairly easy to translate labeling from one to the other.

 Labeling uses a key-value pair.
-Mira uses a fixed key of `mira-discovery-id` to identify engines.
-The value Mira tries to match for this key is by default set to `qix-engine` but this can be changed by providing the `MIRA_DISCOVERY_IDS` environment variable to Mira (see section on environment variables).
+Mira searches for a specific label key to identify engines.
+By default, this label key is `qix-engine` but can be configured using the `MIRA_DISCOVERY_LABEL` environment variable.
+Note that Mira only looks at the label key and ignores its value.
+The values can even be omitted.

 ## Operation Modes